 We established the “Chocolate Talk” to discuss tough issues relating to sex, but we have also had kids use it to talk to us about things that are hard.
 If they have something tough to talk about, all they have to do is come to us and tell us they need a “chocolate talk”.
 We literally pull out the chocolate, sit on the bed and talk about tough stuff while shoving chocolate in our mouths.
 It’s delightful. 🙂 For some reason, chocolate is the magic answer for many things in our home.
 It may seem silly, but it works like a charm.

-6. SERVE TOGETHER: Nothing bad ever comes from serving others.
+Nothing bad ever comes from serving others.
 Years ago we decided as a family to do secret acts of service for a sweet girl at church that has Down syndrome.
 The kids have all participated in this and it has become one of our favorite things.
 It doesn’t matter how old or young they are, they still get excited when I tell them we are doing it.
 I can honestly say that serving her has brought us so much happiness and has brought us closer.
-I LOVE this list of random acts of kindness ideas on KidsActivities.net!
-There are SO MANY ideas with links to a million more!!
+I LOVE this list of ideas for Random Acts of Kindness.

 Teach them to serve…and serve with them.
 No matter how old they are, they can do something.
 Our Lucy Lu-Lu has even caught the bug.
 You can read here how our sweet little 4 yr. old found joy in service.
 As you can see from Lucy, it doesn’t have to be any big thing.
 Serving others always helps us lose focus of our own troubles.
 It’s magic…I promise.